Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Generating sets of regular -semigroups

 (Note that $a^*aa^*=a^*$ follows from these axioms.)
-Regular $*$-semigroups were introduced by Nordahl and Scheiblich \cite{Nordahl1978}.
 Clearly every regular $*$-semigroup is regular, and $a a^*$ and $a^* a$ are idempotents $\gr$- and $\gl$-related, respectively, to $a$.
 But not all regular semigroups are regular $*$-semigroups; for instance, regular $*$-semigroups have square $\gd$-classes (the number of $\gr$- and $\gl$-classes contained in any given $\gd$-class must be equal), and not every regular semigroup has this property (consider the full transformation monoid, for example).
-On the other hand, every inverse semigroup is easily seen to be a regular $*$-semigroup, with $*$ taken as the inverse operation.
+On the other hand, every inverse semigroup (and hence every group) is easily seen to be a regular $*$-semigroup, with $*$ taken as the inverse operation.

 Many naturally arising semigroups are regular $*$-semigroups, including many semigroups whose elements admit a diagrammatic representation, where the $*$ operation corresponds to taking the vertical mirror image of the diagram representing the element; this is the case for the Brauer, Jones and partition monoids (see below).